Cotabato City: Utilities

 Power is handled by Cotabato Light and Power Company, a private firm owned by Aboitiz who gets power resources from the National Grid Corporation of the Philippines.
 (NGCP).
 It also operates a bunker fuel-fired stand-by power engines to address emergency situations like power failures, trip-offs and fluctuations.

 Metro Cotabato Water District is the main water supplier in the city.
 It has an active connection of 29,960.
-It resources are located in Barangay Dimapatoy, Datu Odin Sinsuat, Maguindanao.
+It resources are located in Barangay Dimapatoy, Datu Odin Sinsuat, Maguindanao del Norte.

 Telecommunications are handled by PLDT or Philippine Long Distance Company, Smart Communications, Globe Telecom, and Dito Telcom.
 Internet Service provider in the city are PLDT, Smart, Globe, and Dito.
 Cable services are being handled by local-based Cotabato Cable and national-based Cignal and Sky Cable.

 Healthcare

 Cotabato City is the health care center of Central Mindanao catering both mainland of Bangsamoro Region and Central Mindanao, Soccsksargen regional hospital is situated in the city named as Cotabato Regional and Medical Center with its 600-bed capacity it has become the largest hospital in the entire region 12.
 Cotabato City also has 8 more private hospitals.
 Below is the list of current operating hospitals in the city.